Ashokan Prakrit

 The Ashokan Prakrit dialects reflected local forms of the Early Middle-Indo-Aryan language.
 Three dialect areas are represented: Northwestern, Western, and Eastern.
 The Central dialect of Indo-Aryan is exceptionally not represented; instead, inscriptions of that area use the Eastern forms.
 Ashokan Prakrit is descended from an Old Indo-Aryan dialect closely related to Vedic Sanskrit, on occasion diverging by preserving archaisms from Proto-Indo-Aryan.

-Ashokan Prakrit is attested in the Brahmi script and the Kharoshthi script (only in the Northwest).
+Ashokan Prakrit is attested in the Brahmi script, as well as the Kharoshthi script in the north-west.

 Classification

 Masica classifies Ashokan Prakrit as an Early Middle-Indo-Aryan language, representing the earliest stage after Old Indo-Aryan in the historical development of Indo-Aryan.
-Pali and early Jain Ardhamagadhi (but not all of it) also represent this stage.

 Dialects

 There are three dialect groups attested in the Ashokan Edicts, based on phonological and grammatical idiosyncrasies which correspond with developments in later Middle Indo-Aryan languages: